 The appellants raise concerns about the agency's classification review process.
-By law, we must make our decision solely by comparing the appellant's current duties and responsibilities to OPM position classification standards (PCS) and guidelines (5 U.S.C.
+By law, we must make our decision solely by comparing the appellants' current duties and responsibilities to OPM position classification standards (PCS) and guidelines (5 U.S.C.
 5106, 5107, and 5112).
 In adjudicating this appeal, our responsibility is to make our own independent decision on the proper classification of their position.
 Because our decision sets aside all previous agency decisions, the agency's classification review process is not germane to this decision.

 The appellants do not agree that their official [PD#] dated February 28, 2012, accurately describes their boat operation duties.
 They state the latest revision of their PD does not include any of the suggestions they believe would add needed detail and further erodes its ship/boat/ nautical references.
-They further state the Harbor Patrol supervisor, who is the subject matter expert was not consulted on the changes made to their PD.
+They further state the percentages of time and the points assigned to Factor I, Knowledge required by the position, as listed in their PD are incorrect.